stat545ubc-2023/mda-JavierMtzRdz/mini-project-2/mini-project-2.md

 ### Summarizing: Create a categorical variable with 3 or more groups from an existing numerical variable.

-The code below first extracts the year (a numerical variable) from the `date_planted` variable and then categorizes it into decades (e.g., ‘1980s’, ‘1990s’).
+The code below extracts the year (a numerical variable) from the `date_planted` variable and then categorizes it into decades (e.g., ‘1980s’, ‘1990s’).
 It then counts by neighbourhood and decade.
-The resulting counts provide valuable insights into the number of trees planted in each decade and how this varies across neighbourhoods.
+The resulting counts provide valuable insights into the number of trees planted each decade and how this varies across neighbourhoods.

 ``` r
 vancouver_trees <- vancouver_trees %>%